Why tradies choose QBE Small Business Insurance

 - Cleaning and pest control

-Once you’ve paid for your insurance, you’ll receive a Certificate of Currency.
-This is proof to third parties that your business is insured.
+Once you’ve paid for your insurance, you’ll receive a Certificate of Currency (CoC).
+This is proof to third parties that your business is insured at the date of the certificate.

-Third parties, such as customers or financial institutions, may request a Certificate of Currency for a range of reasons:
+Third parties, such as customers or financial institutions, may request a CoC for a range of reasons, for example a customer may request it before they allow you and your contractors on site.

 This advice is general in nature and has been prepared without taking into account your objectives, financial situation or needs and may not be right for you.
 You must decide whether or not it is appropriate, in light of your own circumstances, to act on this advice.
-To decide if this products is right for you, please read the QBE Small Business Insurance Policy Wording.
+To decide if this product is right for you, please read the QBE Small Business Insurance Policy Wording (QM9264).
 Insurance issued and underwritten by QBE Insurance (Australia) Limited (ABN 78 003 191 035, AFSL 239545).